Your Questions Answered

 An interest-free finance plan can be arranged to pay over six or ten months.
 Please request an application form and complete this in advance of any appointments.
 This would not take effect until the final finance contract was signed immediately before any treatment.

-A consultation is charged at £79 which includes assessment, nail cutting and filing, diagnosis and discussion to ascertain best course of treatment.
+A new patient appointment is charged at £90 which includes assessment, nail cutting and filing, diagnosis and discussion to ascertain best course of treatment.

-The consultation fee of £79 is payable at the time of booking in advance of your appointment.
+The new patient appointment fee of £90 is payable at the time of booking in advance of your appointment.
 You may either pay by phone on 0203 372 4018, or via this website by clicking on the ‘shop’ tab above and then clicking on initial consultation appointment fee, or following this link:

-We can hold your appointment in our diary for 72 hours and during this time we will need to take the consultation charge in order to confirm the appointment.
+We can hold your appointment in our diary for 48 hours and during this time we will need to take the consultation charge in order to confirm the appointment.
+If payment is not made within 48 hours the appointment shall be relaesed thus enabling other patients to take it should they so wish.

 In many cases patients request the option to have time available after a consultation to treat the nail immediately.
 Other patients prefer to attend for a consultation separately.
 In either case there is no obligation to have the treatment and we would advise if we felt it would be unsuitable.